dominiquedevriese/ogp-notes/effect_interfaces.md

 }
 ```
 This code snippet shows a second effect interface `Database`, which represents a way to access an int-indexed database of records.
-There are 2 implementations of the interface: as an in-memory database and as an SQL database.
+There are two implementations of the interface: as an in-memory database and as an SQL database.
 Both have access to a `Log` effect instance, and the SQL database additionally has access to a hypothetical `SqlServerConnection` effect instance.
-[AVM: changed the following.]
 Hence a concrete instance of the `Database` interface will either be a `InMemoryDataBase` or a `SqlDatabase` object and will feature a `Log` instance of a precise type (`LogWithPrefix`, ...).
 In other words, the effect instances that this code can account for can be organized into layers.
 In general such layers often provide increasingly more abstract interfaces to external effects in the application.

+Although we will not elaborate on this here, implementing software by identifying layers of effect abstractions is in fact a very general way to modularly design software.
+Conversely, many interfaces and classes that you can find in practical object-oriented source code can be understood as effect interfaces and instances to the application's effects (even if they weren't explicitly intended as such).

 ## Unit Testing and Effect Stubbing ##